jgruber/f5-ibmbluemix/README.md

 It is of note that the TMM Self-IPs are provisioned to `allow-all` services initially.
 The security of these interfaces can be tightened when additional services and settings are provisioned in later stage orchestration.
 F5 supports later stage orchestration through the use of our [f5-ansible](https://github.com/F5Networks/f5-ansible) modules and [TMOS REST APIs](https://devcentral.f5.com/wiki/iControlREST.HomePage.ashx).

 In addition, because there are multiple license activation options, TMOS license orchestration has also been deferred to later stage orchestration.
 F5 provides various license orchestration methods through both our [f5-cloud-libs](https://github.com/F5Networks/f5-cloud-libs) libraries and our [BIG-IQ APIs](https://devcentral.f5.com/wiki/BIGIQ.HowToSamples_license_member_management.ashx).

+For your virtual services, pools, nodes, iRules business logic, web application firewall policy, and other advanced L4-L7 features, the [AS3 declarative service extension](http://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3/) can be used to greatly accelerate and simply the ADC policy orchestration as part of your application CI/CD process.
+When the `__TMOS_AS3_URL__` userdata is set to the location of the AS3 installable RPM, it will automatically be installed.

 ## Creating a TMOS Virtual Edition Virtual Machine